martinvrbka/engeto_project_3/README.md

   Data Extraction:

-    fix_numbers(string) - Function that takes incorrectly formated space in number and fixes it.
+    def fix_numbers(string) - Function that takes incorrectly formated space in number and fixes it.
 When numbers data are extracted they might have incorrect character formating.
-This is fixed by  this function which returns fixed number as a string. read_district_unit_data(url, district_unit_url) -
+This is fixed by  this function which returns fixed number as a string. def read_district_unit_data(url, district_unit_url) - Extracts data from individual district units.
+Returns Voters, Valid votes and Submitted envelopes. read_all_district_data(url, name_of_the_district - Extracts Voters, Valid votes and Submitted envelopes using read_district_unit_data function.
+Also extracts Unit code and Unit name of the district unit.
+All of this is returned as a List containing dictionaries contaning all of this info.

   Writing into CSV: